 Using a damp cloth, gently blot the affected area, taking care not to rub the stain, which could push the blood deeper.
 Continue using a dry cloth to blot dry the surface, alternating between the two as needed.

-Introducing a stain remover can further aid in lifting the blood out of carpet fibres.
+Introducing a stain remover can further aid in lifting the blood out of the carpet fibres.
 Apply it with a warm, water-dampened cloth, and gently scrape any remaining residue.
 Always work from the outside in to prevent the stain from spreading.

 Conclude by blotting with a dry cloth to guarantee no excess moisture remains.

-White vinegar emerges as an effective solution for swiftly removing blood stains from carpet fibres, illustrating how to get blood out of carpet effectively .
+White vinegar emerges as an effective solution for swiftly removing blood stains from carpet fibres, illustrating how to get blood out of carpet effectively.
 Its acidic nature breaks down the proteins in fresh blood, making it easier to lift from the stained area.

 Gently blot the area with a white cloth, avoiding rubbing to prevent spreading.
 For stubborn stains, repeat the process until the stain diminishes.